-Outside, to the south of the school site, there is a large Multi-User Games Area (MUGA), an adventure play area made from natural resources, further artificially turfed play areas and we are developing a sensory haven in the raised area to the east of the school building.
-We will have access to and use of grassed areas on Mapledurham Playing Fields for PE and after school clubs.
+Outside, to the south of the school site, there is a large Multi-User Games Area (MUGA), an adventure play area made from natural resources, further artificially turfed play areas and we have developed a sensory garden in the raised area to the east of the school building.
+We have access to and use of grassed areas on Mapledurham Playing Fields for PE and after school clubs.